 Physical Vapor Deposition (PVD

 In a few more years your local auto repair shop may have one in the backroom to freshen up the chrome on the bumper of your F-150.
 But, alas, not yet.

 Heat the rod to a temperature so high that the rod dissolves into individual atoms.
 The atoms mix with the various reactive gases to get the color and finish effects you want and are then deposited in a very thin layer — 2 to 5 microns (.00008-.0002") — on the faucets.

 But, because the coating bonds to the faucet at a molecular level, the finish is incredibly hard — Rockwell HRC-80+ and Vicker HV-2600+.
 In abrasion tests, PVD finishes were found to be 10 to 20 times more scratch-resistant than the old standard: chrome electroplated finish.

 AVD does the same thing using a low-voltage electric arc to vaporize the metal.
 The lower temperature of the ARC process makes it more flexible.
 It can be used to coat plastic faucet parts that would melt in a sputter machine.

 Undercoating is usually required for highly polished finishes because, unlike electroplating, PVD has no gap-filling properties at all.
-Any scratch or mar on the faucet body will show through the finish, so the faucet body must be smooth and polished before the finish is deposited.
+Any scratch or mar on the faucet body will show through the finish so the item being coated must be smooth and polished before the finish is deposited.

 Three metals are commonly used for decorative coatings: titanium, zirconium, and chromium.
 These are used to simulate many other metals that are not suitable for PVD, or which, being reactive, do not make good finish materials.
 Gold is another metal that can be used but it's very expensive.

 Chromium (chrome) is used to imitate silvery metals.
 Combinations of metals and various mixes of nitrogen and reactive gases are used to achieve interesting finish effects such as the various bronzes, antique brasses, and nickels.
 Some manufacturers have managed to create metal finishes that do not exist in native metals, such as black.
 Chrome, however, is still chromium, although PVD chrome is much harder than electroplated chrome, and to be preferred.